There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 Altogether, these California laws provide robust protections for workers in the state.
 California’s state laws are generally stronger than similar federal laws.
 Additionally, enforcement by the Labor Commissioner and the Division of Labor Standards Enforcement (DLSE), a sub-agency of the California Department of Industrial Relations, is vigorous.

-1. They apply to all non-exempt workers
+1. They apply to non-exempt workers

-California’s wage and hour laws apply to all non-exempt employees in the state.
+California’s wage and hour laws apply to non-exempt employees in the state.
 These laws provide legal protections for workers, including the rights to:

 - overtime pay,